apache/flink/docs/tutorials/event_driven.md

 ## Closing Remarks

-In this example you've seen how a ProcessFunction can be used to reimplement a straightforward time window.
+In this example you have seen how a `ProcessFunction` can be used to reimplement a straightforward time window.
 Of course, if Flink's built-in windowing API meets your needs, by all means, go ahead and use it.
 But if you find yourself considering doing something contorted with Flink's windows, don't be afraid to roll your own.

-Also, ProcessFunctions are useful for many other use cases beyond computing analytics.
+Also, `ProcessFunctions` are useful for many other use cases beyond computing analytics.
 The hands-on exercise below provides an example of something completely different.

 Another common use case for ProcessFunctions is for expiring stale state.
-If you think back to the [Rides and Fares Exercise](https://github.com/apache/flink-training/tree/master/rides-and-fares), where a `RichCoFlatMapFunction` is used to compute a simple join, the sample solution assumes that the TaxiRides and TaxiFares are perfectly matched, one-to-one for each rideId.
-If an event is lost, the other event for the same rideId will be held in state forever.
+If you think back to the [Rides and Fares Exercise](https://github.com/apache/flink-training/tree/master/rides-and-fares), where a `RichCoFlatMapFunction` is used to compute a simple join, the sample solution assumes that the TaxiRides and TaxiFares are perfectly matched, one-to-one for each `rideId`.
+If an event is lost, the other event for the same `rideId` will be held in state forever.
 This could instead be implemented as a `KeyedCoProcessFunction`, and a timer could be used to detect and clear any stale state.

 {% top %}